jina-ai/jina/README.md

 - [Community newsletter](mailto:newsletter+subscribe@jina.ai) - subscribe to the latest update, release and event news of Jina
 - [LinkedIn](https://www.linkedin.com/showcase/31268045/) - get to know Jina AI as a company
 - ![Twitter Follow](https://img.shields.io/twitter/follow/JinaAI_?label=Follow%20%40JinaAI_&style=social) - follow us and interact with us using hashtag `#JinaSearch`
-- [Join Us](mailto:hr@jina.ai) - want to work full-time with us on Jina?
+- [Join Us](mailto:hr@jina.ai) - want to work full-time with us at Jina?
 We are hiring!
 - [Company](https://jina.ai) - know more about our company, we are fully committed to open-source!

 ## Roadmap